stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/perl.md

 installing new modules in their local environment.
 The Comprehensive Perl Archive Network (CPAN[^cpan]) is an archive of over 25,000 distributions of software written in Perl, as well as documentation for it.
 It is searchable at
-<http://metacpan.org> or <http://search.cpan.org> and mirrored in over 270
-locations around the world.
+<https://metacpan.org> and mirrored in over 270 locations around the world.

 ### More documentation